Triangulated structures induced by mutations: Structures associated with additive category

 \begin{ex} Assume that $\CC$ is a triangulated category.
-Let $\DD \subset \ZZ$ be subcategories of $\CC$ which satisfies (IY1), (IY2) and (IY3) in Appendix \ref{IY_condi}, then $\ZZ$ is relative $\DD$-Frobenius. \end{ex}
+Let $\DD \subset \ZZ$ be subcategories of $\CC$ which satisfies (IY1), (IY2) and (IY3) in Condition \ref{IY_condi}, then $\ZZ$ is relative $\DD$-Frobenius. \end{ex}

-\begin{rmk} If $\CC$ is relative $\II$-Frobenius, $(\CC, \bbE^{\II}, \fraks^{\II})$ is Frobenius ET category. \end{rmk}
+\begin{rmk} If $\CC$ is relative $\II$-Frobenius, $(\CC, \bbE^{\II}, \fraks^{\II})$ is Frobenius ET category. \end{rmk} \fi

-ET categories are different from triangulated categories in that not every morphism has a cone or cocone.
+ET categories are different from triangulated categories because not every morphism has a cone or cocone.
 However, we may sometimes replace any morphisms by inflations \resp{deflations} up to ideal quotient in the following meanings.